Electrical Systems

 magnetic field

-The area in and around a magnet in which a magnetic force exists.
+The area in and around an energized conductor in which a magnetic force exists.
 Magnetic fields exhibit the powers of attraction and repulsion.

 meters

 A device that measures electricity.
-Meters may measure many different values, including voltage, amperage, and wattage.
+Meters can be analog or digital and measure many different values, including voltage (V), amperage (A), and wattage (W).

 A device used to measure small electrical currents.
-Milliammeters express measurements in milliamperes.
+Milliammeters express measurements in milliamperes, or thousandths of an ampere.

 multimeter